 Down jacket or vest: What I love about these down garments is they are an easy layer for insulation on a colder day, yet size friendly as they pack into a small bag.
 It’s also nice to have the option of using this piece separately from your outer shell jacket.

 Fleece: A fleece jacket is nice because it can also be worn as an under layer for warmth, or as a standalone jacket itself.
 You would be able to use this kind of jacket on a mild day in Iceland (i.e. no wind) or for walking around downtown.

 Outdoor pants: Outdoor pants are a MUST for Iceland travel.
-Not only are they more comfortable than jeans, they are super functional for the weather conditions in Iceland.
-Their ability to keep you dry, as well as layer spandex or thermals underneath will make this your go to item.
+Not only are they more comfortable than jeans, but they are also super functional for the weather conditions in Iceland.
+Their ability to keep you dry, as well as layer spandex or thermals underneath, will make this your go-to item.
 Check out this fleece-lined version if you’re coming in the winter and looking for some extra warmth.